software-mansion/react-native-reanimated/docs/docs/guides/reanimated-babel-plugin-options.md

 ### relativeSourceLocation

-SEEMS TO BE SCUFFED ATM.

-An option that defines what should be passed as a file location for a worklet's source map.
-Enabling this option will make the file paths relative to `process.cwd` where Babel executes - most likely your App's root.
 Defaults to `false`.

+This option dictates the passed file location for a worklet's source map.
+If you enable this option, the file paths will be relative to `process.cwd` (the current directory where Babel executes).
+This can be handy for Jest test snapshots to ensure consistent results across machines.

 ### disableInlineStylesWarning

+Defaults to `false`.

-An option that disables QoL warning when using [inline shared values](/docs/fundamentals/glossary#animations-in-inline-styling) - when you accidentally do:
+Turning on this option suppresses a helpful warning when you use [inline shared values](/docs/fundamentals/glossary#animations-in-inline-styling) and might unintentionally write:

 ```tsx
 import Animated, {useSharedValue} from 'react-native-reanimated';